-Through the study of early environments, maternal and paternal physical health and genetics, The ORIGINS Project aims to build a research platform to enable world class investigations into when and why non-communicable diseases (NCDs) develop.
-The goal is to reduce the rising epidemic of NCDs through 'a healthy start to life'.
+Through the study of early environments, maternal and paternal physical health and genetics, The ORIGINS Project is building a research platform to enable world class investigations into when and why non-communicable diseases develop.
+The goal is to reduce the rising epidemic of these chronic conditions through 'a healthy start to life'.